-- 1. all unallocated restricted shares under the Restricted Share Plan of the Corporation, as amended from time to time, are hereby approved and authorized, which approval shall be effective until no later than June 1, 2024; and - 2. any one (or more) director or officer of the Corporation is, hereby authorized and directed, on behalf of the Corporation, to take all necessary steps and proceedings and to execute, deliver and file any and all declarations, agreements, documents and other instruments and do all such other acts and things that may be necessary or desirable to give effect to this ordinary resolution."
+- 1. all unallocated restricted shares issuable under the Corporation's Restricted Share Plan are hereby approved until May 1, 2028; and - 2. any one (or more) director or officer of the Corporation is hereby authorized and directed on behalf of the Corporation, to take all necessary steps and proceedings and to execute, deliver and file any and all declarations, agreements, documents and other instruments and do all such other acts and things that may be necessary or desirable to give effect to this ordinary resolution."

-Unless otherwise directed, it is the intention of the Management Designees to vote proxies in favour of this ordinary resolution approving the unallocated restricted shares.
-In order for the resolution approving the unallocated restricted shares under the Restricted Share Plan to be effective, it must be approved by the affirmative vote of a majority of the votes cast in respect thereof by shareholders present in person or represented by proxy at the Meeting.
+Unless otherwise directed, it is the intention of the Management Designees to vote proxies in favour of this ordinary resolution approving all unallocated Restricted Shares issuable under the Restricted Share Plan.
+In order for the resolution to be effective, it must be approved by the affirmative vote of a majority of the votes cast in respect thereof by Shareholders present in person or represented by proxy at the Meeting.

-Management and the Board recommend that Shareholders vote FOR the approval of unallocated restricted shares under the Corporation's Restricted Share Plan.
+Management and the Board recommend that Shareholders vote FOR the approval of all unallocated Restricted Shares issuable under the Corporation's Restricted Share Plan.

-9. Other Business
+6. Other Business

-While there is no other business other than that mentioned in the Notice of Meeting to be presented for action by the shareholders at the Meeting, it is intended that the proxies hereby solicited will be exercised upon any other matters and proposals that may properly come before the Meeting, or any adjournment(s) thereof, in accordance with the discretion of the persons authorized to act thereunder.
+While there is no business other than that mentioned in the accompanying Notice of Meeting to be presented for action by the Shareholders at the Meeting, it is intended that the proxies hereby solicited will be voted upon any other matters and proposals that may properly come before the Meeting, or any adjournment(s) thereof, in accordance with the discretion of the persons authorized to act thereunder.